- What type of PT degree is offered at South College?

 Yes.
 A $1500 non-refundable tuition deposit is required to guarantee your spot in the program.
 Once an offer of admission is issued, you may voluntarily submit the deposit at any time although such a deposit is not required until January 15, 2019.* The entirety of this deposit will be applied to your tuition in the first quarter of the program.

-(*Those applying through Early Decision who are offered admission during the Early Decision period will be required to submit deposit within 10 days of receiving offer.)
+(*Those applying through Early Decision who are offered admission during the Early Decision period or after January 15, 2019 will be required to submit deposit within 10 days of receiving offer.)

 - What degree do I need to have in order to enroll in the South College DPT program?

 All applicants must hold a bachelor’s degree or higher in any field of study from a regionally accredited institution in the United States or from foreign institutions pending submission of a foreign transcript from World Education Services.
 Students may apply to the program prior to completing their bachelor’s degree; however, enrollment in the program will not be allowed until the bachelor’s degree is awarded.

 - What is the minimum grade point average (GPA) required for admission?

 Applicants must achieve a minimum cumulative and prerequisite GPA of 3.00 on a 4.00 scale in order to be considered for admission.
 If cumulative GPA is less than 3.00 on a 4.00 scale, an applicant may still be eligible for admission if a cumulative GPA of 3.50 or greater has been achieved over the last 60 semester or 90 quarter hour credits of coursework prior to applying for admission to the program.

 - What is the minimum Graduate Record Examination (GRE) score for admission?